 If you want a bit of a tang add some raw apple cider vinegar.
 Again health benefits are anecdotal, but certainly it adds flavour and does no harm.
 If it gets you drinking more water then totally worth it.

-Add some fizz
+Add some fizz to hydrate

 Lastly how about a little fizz.
-Either using natural carbonated water like Perrier or San Pelligrino or using something like a soda strea, with adding the sugary sweetner.
-Carbonated water works just as well with all the above options and has the added benefit of making you feel full, may improve swallowing and has benefits of digestion.
+Either using natural carbonated water like Perrier or San Pelligrino or using something like a soda strea, without adding the sugary sweetner.
+Carbonated water works just as well with all the above to hydtrate, and has the added benefit of making you feel full, may improve swallowing and has benefits of digestion.
 Carbonated water may have beneficial effects on your cholesterol, inflammation, and blood sugar levels, potentially reducing your risk of heart disease and boosting immunity.
 However, more studies are necessary.

 So enjoy the sunshine and go make some liven up you water.